-- Part 2 is 1 minute, 30 seconds for each candidate. - This part has test-taker and examiner interaction, using another test-taker's pictures for the second part of the answer. - You will be describing and comparing two pictures, as well as answering a question related to them. - You have 60 seconds to talk about your pictures (long turn), 30 seconds to answer additional questions related to the topic of other test-taker's pictures (short turn).
+- Part 2 is 1 minute 30 seconds for each candidate - Test-taker and examiner interaction, using another test-taker's pictures for the second part of the answer - Describing and comparing two pictures, answering a question related to them - 60 seconds answer about your pictures (long turn), 30 seconds additional questions about the other testtaker's pictures (short turn)

-Part 3: Mind map discussion between two candidates (two test-takers)
+FCE Speaking Part 3 - Mind map discussion between two candidates

-In Part 3, candidates receive a mind map that contains a question and five prompts (also called aspects) to be discussed.
+In Part 3 candidates receive a mind map which contains a question and five prompts (also called aspects) to be discussed.
 They have 15 seconds to study it and then have to decide who starts the discussion.

 The candidates' task is to discuss the topic using the given prompts.
 FCE Speaking Part 3 consists of two smaller parts.
-In the first part, you should provide relevant responses on the topic, listen to and comment on the other candidate's answers, and transition from one idea to another in a logical way.
+In the first part you should provide relevant responses on the topic, listen to and comment on the other candidate's answers and transition from one idea to another in a logical way.
 This part lasts for about two minutes.

-In the second part of this task, you get an additional question and have to choose one of the prompts, with the answer providing reasoning, and either agree or disagree with the chosen prompt.
+In the second part of this task you are given an additional question and have to choose one of the prompts and the answer providing reasoning and either agree or disagree on the chosen prompt.
 You get around one minute for this part.